 The structure of the EA exam Part 3 is another key piece of information you need to pass.

 We can see in the EA exam Part 3 syllabus that this exam part has four content areas and 18 topic lists.
 Additionally, the coverage percentage and number of questions in each content area are as follows:

 |Completion of the Filing Process||20%||

 All of the questions on EA exam Part 3 will ask you about content from these areas.
 So, if you make yourself very familiar with this material when you study, you can feel confident that you will pass the exam.

-What’s more, all of the EA exam questions are MCQs, but they are not all in the same format.
-Rather, EA exam Part 3 features 3 different kinds of MCQs:
+Moreover, all of the EA exam questions are MCQs, but they are not all in the same format.
+Rather, EA exam Part 3 features three different kinds of MCQs:

 As you can see, the EA exam MCQ types aren’t too intricate.
 For this reason, you can do well on EA exam Part 3 as soon as you understand the exam content and question formats.

 By perusing the EA exam Part 3 sample questions on the IRS website, you can see what sorts of questions this exam part will ask you.
 Here is one of the IRS’s sample questions:

 1. Under Treasury Department Circular No. 230, all of the following are considered to be incompetence and disreputable conduct EXCEPT:

 (A) Conviction of any criminal offense under the Federal tax laws